KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     </div>
 </div>
 <div class="caption">
-    The literature on monocular 3D object detection is typically divided into four distinct categories.
+    Work in Monocular 3D object detection can be divided into four distinct categories.
 In this project, our focus is specifically on the third approach: the direct generation of 3D bounding boxes.
 </div>

 ## Approach
-Our idea is that certain patterns in images, like straight lines that paralled to depth axis, can provide valuable depth-related information.
-By extracting and utilizing these 'depth-aware' features, we aim to enhance the performance of 3D object detectors.
-For example, pavement lines in an image, which are typically straight and parallel to the depth axis, can serve as references.
-Just as humans use these patterns to gauge distance from the camera, we want to endow computer with a similar capability.
+To improve 3D obejct detector, our idea is to endow the network with ability to recongize depth-related patterns in images, such like straight lines on pavement and landmark.
+We believe these line that paralled to depth-axis can serve as references when predicting object depth.

-To achieve this, we propose a novel approach: skewing the convolutional kernel in the convolution layer to align with the depth axis, rather than maintaining a regular cubic shape.
+To achieve this, we propose a novel convolutional layer: skewing the convolutional kernel in the convolution layer to align with the slope of depth axis, rather than maintaining a regular cubic shape.
 In our experiments, we assume prior knowledge of the scene's perspective, enabling us to effectively skew the convolution kernel.
 This method, which we call 'Perspective-Aware Convolution' (PAC), will be integrated into existing 3D object detectors.
 This integration allows us to assess PAC's effectiveness in improving the detection of 3D bounding boxes, comparing its performance before and after implementation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">